takodan/codesmith_CSX/03 - Callbacks & Higher-order Functions/note.md

     // ( step13 is under step3 )
     output.push(instructions(array[i]));
     // 16. i = i + 1
-    // 17. loop the loop( step11 to step16 ) until i is not less then array.length
+    // 17. loop the for loop( step11 to step16 ) until i is not less then array.length
   }
   // 18. return value to result( step6 ) and pop out copyArrayAndManipulate()
   return output